Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

 The central aim of this section is to point out that the FDiff symmetry can be implemented directly on the canonical action, and that this hold for general $\mathcal{H}_0$ and $\phi^A$.
 To this end it is required that these objects transform as

 That is, the $\phi^A$ must be scalar densities under spatial diffeomorphisms and scalars under time transformations, whereas $\mathcal{H}_0$ behaves as a density under both transformations (of course, one can be more general by asking the combination $B_A \phi^A$ to transform as a double density).
-These requeriments are easy to meet with the appropiated combinations of the canonical variables and their derivatives.
-Under these conditions, the proof of the FDiff symmetry on the canonical action (\ref{generalcanonicalaction}) is rather straightforward.
-The less direct step is the balancing between the transformation of the kinetic term $\pi^{ij} \dot{g}_{ij}$ and the transformation of $N_i \mathcal{H}^i$ under a time-dependent spatial diffeomorphism.
-This balancing occurs exactly in the same way in the ADM formulation of General Relativity, since the time-dependent spatial diffeomorphisms are part of its gauge symmetry.
+These requeriments are easy to meet with the appropiated combinations of the canonical variables and their derivatives, as happens in the Hamiltonian formulation of the nonprojectable Ho\v{r}ava theory \cite{Kluson:2010nf,Donnelly:2011df,Bellorin:2011ff,Bellorin:2013zbp}.
+Under these conditions, the proof of the FDiff symmetry on the canonical action (\ref{generalcanonicalaction}) is rather straightforward since most of the objects involved in the action (\ref{generalcanonicalaction}) are tensors or tensor densities under FDiff.
+The less direct step is the balancing between the transformation of the kinetic term $\pi^{ij} \dot{g}_{ij}$ and the one of $N_i \mathcal{H}^i$ under a time-dependent spatial diffeomorphism, since from the transformation of the kinetic term there remains time derivatives of the gauge parameter,